duhow/download-github-release-assets/README.md

 Target file path.
 If several `files` are specified, this is the folder to download the files (recursive folders will be created if don't exist).
 If `files` contains a single file, this is the full path to download the file (recursive folders will be created).

+### `download`

+Set to false if you do not want to download files, output assets still will contain selected files.

 ## Outputs

 ### `name`